-Time Series (TS) analysis has received much attention in recent decades due to its importance in many real-world applications such as earthquake prediction (Di Bello et al., 1996), weather forecasting (Carbajal-Hernández et al., 2012), air pollution forecasting (Du et al., 2020), or human activity recognition (Seto et al., 2015).
+Time series (TS) analysis has received much attention in recent decades due to its importance in many real-world applications such as earthquake prediction (Di Bello et al., 1996), weather forecasting (Carbajal-Hernández et al., 2012), air pollution forecasting (Du et al., 2020), and human activity recognition (Seto et al., 2015).
 Generally speaking, TS data can be described as a sequence of observations that a variable takes over time.
-When several variables are observed and recorded simultaneously, this becomes a Multivariate Time Series (MVTS).
+When several variables are observed and recorded simultaneously, this becomes a multivariate time series (MVTS).